jan-g/remoter/README.md

 Then, write your driver in two parts: a main Game (this'll become the server-hosted class) and a Player (which runs on the client).

+Finally, you'll want a `cmd.py` which launches either the server or the client.

 ## What happens in the server / client setup

 The `Game` class receives notifications when new players connect: this is